Generic name: chlordiazepoxide and clidinium [ klor-dye-az-e-POX-ide-and-kli-DI-nee-um ]

 What other drugs will affect chlordiazepoxide and clidinium?

 This list is not complete.
-Other drugs may interact with chlordiazepoxide and clidinium, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect chlordiazepoxide and clidinium, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.